Dexterfury/flutter_chat_reactions/README.md

 |`menuItems` | The list of menu items to be displayed in the context menu | no | `Reply, Copy and Delete` |
 |`widgetAlignment` | The alignment of the widget | no | aligned to center right |
 |`menuItemsWidth` | The width of the menu items | no | 45% of the screen width |

+## Other Widgets
+`StackedReactions` A seperate reactions widget for displaying reactions, you can wrap this with a positioned widget.

 ## Contributions